Blue Note Jazz Club: Half Note Records

 Half Note Records is the Blue Note's live record label, founded in 2001.
 Numerous musicians have recorded live albums at the Blue Note and released them on this label, including James Carter, Avishai Cohen, Elvin Jones, Odean Pope, Charles Tolliver, Jeff "Tain" Watts, Kenny Werner, Arturo Sandoval, Kenny Garrett and others.
 Since its founding in 1998, the label has also expanded its scope to include studio releases, including McCoy Tyner's 2008 album Guitars and Kenny Werner's 2010 release, No Beginning, No End.

-Festival
+Blue Note Jazz Festival

-On the 30th anniversary of its founding, the Blue Note Entertainment Group hosted the inaugural Blue Note Jazz Festival in June 2011, with more than 80 performances in 15 venues throughout New York City.
-The annual, month-long event features artists who have been integral to the club's history, including Chris Botti, Dave Brubeck, McCoy Tyner, Nancy Wilson, and many others.
+The Blue Note Jazz Festival began in New York City in 2011.
+Since then it has expanded to encompass the Blue Note Jazz Festival Napa Valley, The Blue Note Jazz Festival "Black Radio Experience" and Blue Note Jazz Festival at the Hollywood Bowl.

+Black Radio Experience

+The Black Radio Experience, presented by Blue Note Jazz Festival is hosted yearly on Labor Day Weekend at The Meritage Resort and Spa in Napa County, California.